Microsoft Says No More Windows Security Updates Unless AVs Set a Registry Key - Slashdot

 Re: (Score:2)

-Something wrong here (Score:3)
+Something wrong here (Score:4, Interesting)

 Microsoft finally comes up with a way for the user to potentially have some level of control over their patches.
 All you have to do is mess around with a registry key and forgo all patches altogether.
 People have been demanding to have some level of control and this is what Microsoft comes up with...